-The Company has introduced an Executive Officer System with the aim of ensuring speedy business executions by the Directors through the delegation of business executions to the Executive Officers and supervising the Executive Officers by attending various meeting bodies and receiving periodic business reports.
-We position the president and other executive roles as executive officers, instead of directors, to clarify the roles and responsibilities assigned to directors and executive officers.
+The Company decides the fields of responsibilities of directors, the scope of responsibility of business execution of executive officers (scope of delegation of authority to execution), and CxOs including CEO at the Board of Directors meetings.
+We position the president and other executive roles as executive officers, rather than as directors, to further clarify the roles and responsibilities assigned to directors and executive officers.

-Significant matters requiring submission to the Board of Directors were deliberated at the Executive Meeting to deepen the discussion and discussion points that should be subjected to deliberation by the Board of Directors were clarified by sorting out discussion points and providing directionality.
-Deeper and efficient discussion at the Board of Directors meeting is being promoted by, for example, early distribution of materials and providing preliminary explanations.
+Directors supervise the status of the businesses and accelerate their business execution by attending various meetings and receiving business reports from executive officers on a regular basis.
+Significant matters that need to be submitted to the Board of Directors are discussed in depth at the Management Meeting and Executive Meeting to sort out discussion points and direction so as to clarify the points that should be discussed intensively at the Board of Directors meeting.
+Deeper and efficient discussions at the Board of Directors meeting are being promoted by, for example, early distribution of meeting materials and providing preliminary explanations when necessary.